-This topic describes how to use Stackdriver Debugger to inspect code stored in Cloud Source Repositories and deployed to App Engine.
-Using Stackdriver Debugger, you can inspect the state of an application in real time, without stopping or slowing it down.
+This topic describes how to use Cloud Debugger to inspect code stored in Cloud Source Repositories and deployed to App Engine.
+Using Debugger, you can inspect the state of an app in real time, without stopping or slowing it down.

 Before you begin

-From a terminal window, navigate to the root of your repository.
+In a terminal window, go to the root of your repository:

 gcloud app deploy --version=v1